Skip to content

 Do holdbacks from past projects belong to me after the sale?

-In principle, yes — you performed the work.
-But buyers will often require that those amounts (5% to 10% of the contract, held for 12 to 13 months) be placed in escrow to cover any claims or defects on work delivered under your ownership.
-It’s a major closing negotiation point.
-(Source: industry standard practice)
+In principle, yes, because you performed the work.
+But buyers often require those amounts to be placed in escrow once they come due, to cover claims or defects on work delivered under your ownership.

 Does owning a large equipment fleet increase value?

-Does Quebec’s regulatory framework make the sale more complex than elsewhere?
+Does Quebec's regulatory framework make selling more complex than elsewhere?

 Thinking about selling your construction business?